macdeacon99/terraform-demo-jamfpro-v2/README.md

 # Terraform Demo for Jamf Pro V2

 This repository contains an **example** automated workflow for using Terraform to manage Jamf Pro configuration across multiple environments in a Route To Live (RTL) arrangement.
-We leverage the [Jamf Pro Terraform Provider](https://github.com/deploymenttheory/terraform-provider-jamfpro) Hashicorp Terraform Cloud Workspaces, Github Actions and  [Google Release please](https://github.com/googleapis/release-please) to automate the planning, application and release process of your changes - ensuring only tested, versioned and approved code reaches production in the same state it was tested in.
+We leverage the [Jamf Pro Terraform Provider](https://github.com/deploymenttheory/terraform-provider-jamfpro) Hashicorp Terraform Cloud Workspaces, Github Actions and  [Google Release please](https://github.com/googleapis/release-please) to automate the planning, application and release process of change - ensuring only tested, versioned and approved code reaches production in the same state it was tested in.

 ## Usage Guide

 For a comprehensive setup guide, see our [Getting Started Guide](./docs/getting-started.md).

-If you have used these technologies before and would just like the technical requirements and variable/secret definitions, please see the [Forking Guide](./docs/forking-guide.md).
+If you have used these technologies before and would just like the technical requirements including variable/secret definitions, please see the [Forking Guide](./docs/forking-guide.md).

 ## Repo Structure

-- Workflows, supporting scripts and configuration files can be found in the [.github/](./.github/) folder.
+- Workflows, supporting scripts and configuration files can be found in the [.github/](./.github/) directory.
-- Terraform Workload (the configuration) can be found in the [workload/terraform/jamfpro](./workload/terraform/jamfpro/) folder.
+- Terraform Workload (the configuration) can be found in the [workload/terraform/jamfpro](./workload/terraform/jamfpro/) directory.

 ## Workflow Overview and Notes